Comfort Suites Downtown

 When you step through the doors of Loves' Art Emporium, you enter a world of unusual and beautiful gifts.
 Artist Thomas Kincade, 'The Painter of Light' is featured here and the gallery also offers six levels of collectibles from miniscule to extravagant Hawthorne Villages, Nightlights—including plates with an array of backdrops, such as houses, city scenes, gardens, oceans and nature.
 Loves' Art Emporium is truly a must-visit for every art lover.

-Relics from America's Gilded Age reside at the Lightner Museum located in the nation's oldest city.
+Relics from America's Gilded Age reside at the Lightner Museum located in St. Augustine, the nation's oldest city.
 Some of the ornately impressive exhibits include fine and decorative arts, unusual home furnishings and the highlight, Tiffany stained glass.
 The collections also include other Victorian collectibles, costumes and even archaic mechanical musical instruments.
-The museum is in what was once the Alcazar Hotel, a historic landmark that dates back to 1887, and it features a restaurant, the Café Alcazar, situated in the massive old swimming pool!
+The museum is in what was once the Alcazar Hotel, a historic landmark that dates back to 1887, and it features the museum's restaurant, the Café Alcazar, inside the massive old swimming pool.

 You will be entertained and educated at Early American Weapons & History museum that features an authentic collection of weaponry, spanning centuries and the globe.
 You will see all types of unusual guns, rifles, pistols, muskets and swords, along with various artifacts dating from the 15th to 19th centuries.
 There are also 18th century shipwreck artifacts, English colonial and Spanish artifacts, Civil War relics, a large Confederate Army weaponry display and much more.